-In cases where the departmental recommendation for promotion is negative and instead a merit is recommended, all subsequent reviewing bodies must address the merit as well as the promotion.
+In cases where the departmental recommendation for promotion is negative, the file should be reviewed for the possibility of a merit instead and a departmental recommendation should be made.
+All subsequent reviewing bodies must address the merit as well as the promotion.